linebender/rfcs/rfcs/0007-pass-spec.md

 ### Rename WidgetCtx to MutateCtx

-Since the MUTATE pass is becoming a documented part of the code, MutateCtx would be a clearer name for that context type.
+Since the mutate pass is becoming a documented part of the code, MutateCtx would be a clearer name for that context type.

-### Change how widgets are added
+### Create a register_children method

-The WidgetAdded event should be removed for `Lifecycle`, and the `WidgetPodInner` type should be removed.
+The RouteWidgetAdded event should be removed from `Lifecycle`, and replaced with a dedicated `update_widget_tree` calling `Widget::register_children`.

-Instead, widgets should be created and added to the widget tree as a single atomic operation.
-To keep the WidgetPod logic simple and avoid too many corner cases, this is only allowed inside the MUTATE pass.

-`MutateCtx` should have an `add_child` and a `remove_child` method.

-#### Creating widgets with grand-children

-If a widget needs to be created with children, then its constructor must take a `MutateCtx` reference.

-`MutateCtx` should have an `add_child_with` method which takes a closure and passes it a `MutateCtx` scoped to the future child.
-Calling `add_child` on that `MutateCtx` will then register it as a child of the child being created.
+Widgets should be removed exclusively through the `remove_child` method in `MutateCtx`, `EventCtx` and `UpdateCtx`.

+Widgets should not be added during `layout` and `register_children`.
+Safety rails should be added to make sure that these two methods iterate on all their children.

 ### Change how methods are recursed

-For most passes, we should switch from requiring that widgets recurse the same methods to all their children, to having `WidgetPod` directly call those methods on the children.
+For most passes, we should switch from requiring that widgets recurse the same methods to all their children, to having pass code directly call those methods on the children.

 This will mostly involve changes to `WidgetPod`'s internals.

 For targeted passes, we should add a private method to RenderRoot which directly sends an arbitrary event to a specific widget, then propagates changes upwards.

-### Add MUTATE pass
+### Add mutate pass

 We should add a queue of callbacks with their target widget.
 Calling `FoobarCtx::mutate_later()` would add a callback to that queue.